Refined Strichartz inequalities for the wave equation: Introduction

 and

 The quantity $s_d(\alpha,2)$ is related to $\beta\big(\alpha,\Gamma^d\big)$ through the equation

-see \cite{wolff,erdogan2,cho,rogers}; a proof is given here in Proposition \ref{relationship}.
-The piecewise definition of $C(\mu)$ is what makes the proof of \eqref{beta-s} work, although for known counterexamples the choice of scaling does not make a difference (see e.g.~\cite{rogers}).
+see \cite{wolff,erdogan2,cho,rogers}; a proof is given here in Proposition~\ref{relationship}.
+The piecewise definition of $C(\mu)$ is what makes the proof of \eqref{beta-s} work, although for known counterexamples the choice of scaling does not seem to matter (see e.g.~\cite{rogers}).
 For $d \geq 3$, the corresponding best known bounds for $s_d(\alpha,q)$ are

 and

 where (for $d \geq 2$),

 and (for $d \geq 3$),